-Atletico Madrid, Inter Milan follow Premier League clubs in withdrawing from European Super League
+Super League: Atletico Madrid, Inter, AC Milan follow Premier League clubs in withdrawing from event

-Atletico Madrid became the latest club to pull out of the European Super League on Wednesday, with the project on the brink of collapse.
+Atletico Madrid, Inter Milan and AC Milan became the latest clubs to pull out of the European Super League on Wednesday, with the project on the brink of collapse.

-Only Real Madrid, Barcelona, AC Milan and Juventus officially remain, after England’s ‘Big Six’ teams as well as Inter Milan were the first to withdraw from the hugely controversial competition.
+Only Real Madrid, Barcelona, and Juventus officially remain, after England’s ‘Big Six’ teams were the first to withdraw from the hugely controversial competition.

 “The Atletico Madrid Board of Directors, meeting this Wednesday morning, has decided to formally communicate to the Super League and the rest of the founding clubs its decision not to finally formalize its adherence to the project,” the Spanish side said in a statement.